George Louden: Career

-Louden first played for Essex in 1912 at a time when Essex bowling was very weak with Buckenham's and Mead's careers nearly over.
+Louden first played for Essex in 1912 at a time when Essex bowling was very weak with Claude Buckenham's and Walter Mead's careers nearly over.
 Despite a couple of promising performances in 1913 and 1914, it was not until 1919 that Louden showed his true class with seven for 42 on an excellent pitch against Lancashire and eight for 122 on a similarly good wicket against Sussex.
 His 66 wickets for 25 each looked nothing out of the common, but on featherbed Leyton pitches such figures constituted first-rate bowling.
 Louden was picked for the Gentlemen at Lord's and The Oval but was overshadowed by his teammate Johnny Douglas, taking only one wicket in two games.

 In 1920 Louden had an average of over 27, but in the following two seasons he performed well when available.
 Louden took thirteen wickets in two innings against the Australians in 1921, but was not chosen for any Test match.
 Australian batsman Warren Bardsley thought it ridiculous that, although the England selectors went through fourteen bowlers that series, they never once turned to the man the Australians regarded as the best in the country.
 "All we did was tell the truth," he said later.
 "We told everybody that Louden was England's best bowler.
 They thought we were leg-pulling and just didn't pick him!"
 Bardsley and Herbie Collins were always at pains to give one another the strike when Louden was bowling.
 The following season his performance for the Gentlemen at Lord's in 1922 was the best bowling by an Englishman since Sydney Barnes was in his prime.
 Louden was equally good against Surrey at The Oval with an innings analyses of seven for 84 on a perfect pitch.
 Despite these performances, he failed to gain a Wisden Cricketer of the Year nomination.

 Although Louden could play a little more often than previously, he declined somewhat in 1923 and 1924 despite replicating his 1922 performance at the Oval with 6 for 66 on another perfect wicket in 1923.
 He remained a formidable opponent, as shown against the South Africans in 1924 when he took ten wickets, and with nine for 67 on a bad wicket at Lord’s in 1925.
 Health problems meant Louden played almost no cricket after 1925.